 If you discover living spaces or encounter individuals experiencing homelessness during your cleanup efforts, it's essential to approach the situation with sensitivity and respect.
-It is your choice if you would like to tackle this site or make CRC aware of its location.
+THE DECISION IS UP TO YOU if you would like to tackle this site or make CRC aware of its location.
 Follow these guidelines: